-We should see a new processor in the form of the Snapdragon 865 (at least in some markets, with others favouring Samsung's own Exynos chips which could be down to 5nm in time for the S11 launch).
-Interestingly, one of two variants of this chip will integrate a 5G modem, which could mean there is no need for a separate 5G model of the Galaxy S11.
-Both versions of the Snapdragon 865 include support for LPDDR5X memory and UFS 3.0.
+In some territories the Samsung Galaxy S11 will instead carry the upcoming Qualcomm Snapdragon 865, and interestingly one of two variants of this chip will integrate a 5G modem, which could mean there is no need for a separate 5G model of the Galaxy S11.
+Both 865s include support for LPDDR5X memory and UFS 3.0.

 Whether we will once again see a cheaper 'e' variant remains to be seen, but our money is on at least two variants in the Galaxy S11 and S11 Plus, differentiated once again by the size of their screens (currently 6.1in and 6.4in respectively), battery capacities (3,400mAh and 4,100mAh) and camera capabilities (single/dual-lens selfie cameras).

-We can also expect the Galaxy S11 to run Android 10 Q, which should be released in August, alongside the company's own OneUI.
+We can also expect the Galaxy S11 to run Android 10, alongside the company's own OneUI.

 An early concept of Galaxy S11 has been published by Tech Configurations and is used to illustrate this article, but please note it is no more than a fabrication based on rumours.
 It borrows from Samsung's Galaxy A80 with a triple-lens rotating camera, but we have no other reason to think this will end up a feature of the S series.
 We'll also be waiting a few more months yet before we start seeing leaked images of the real deal.